Goidz/acid-annies-gig-guide/README.md

 </details>

-- I had several indentation and whitespace errors which I fixed using CI pep8 linter as guide.
+- I had several indentation and whitespace errors which I fixed using CI pep8 linter as a guide.

 - Had a bare except error which was fixed by specifying the type of error that is expected.
 In this case a ValueError.